genesislabs-research/PRAGMI-Architecture-/Timmy_Neuron/README.md

 assembles the core cortical column ensemble where a central broadband integration column coordinates multiple distinct specialist columns sharing a unified cognitive kernel.
 It initializes all columns as identical replicas before divergence and uses a dedicated router to distribute processing load based on the working memory state of the prime column.
 During execution, it runs the selected specialists in parallel and funnels their outputs through a perforant path symphony bridge which compresses the active representations into a single coordinate vector for hippocampal processing.
 It then completes the learning loop by routing external mismatch and novelty feedback back exclusively to the prime column and the specific specialist that won the routing bid for that episode.
 ## firstday.py
 is the implementation of the developmental transition between the template phase and the experience-dependent specialization phase for the cortical column ensemble.
 It initiates this process by copying the completely trained state of the prime integration column into every specialist column simultaneously, ensuring they all start as identical replicas.
 Immediately following this clone event, it executes a targeted initial sleep cycle that applies specialty-directed synaptic scaling to begin functionally differentiating the columns.
 By completing this initial divergence and saving the resulting post-sleep state, this script officially transitions the array into its mature, specialized operational phase.
-## README.md
-serves as the primary documentation for the Timmy Neuron repository, explaining its role as the bridge layer within the broader PRAGMI architecture.
-It details how the system translates discrete token sequences into temporal spike patterns and outlines the core Thousand Brains design featuring a central integration column and multiple specialists.
-The document also provides critical integration instructions for injecting external continuous embeddings and novelty reward signals into the network.
-Furthermore, it strictly defines the project's documentation standard, mandating that every architectural component be explicitly grounded in biological literature with accompanying citations.

 ## REFERENCES.md
 is the comprehensive bibliography and biological grounding ledger for the entire PRAGMI codebase.
 It provides a complete, organized list of all academic papers and DOIs that are cited within the project to justify architectural decisions, parameter values, and biological claims.
 The document systematically categorizes these sources into specific neuroscience domains such as single neuron dynamics, synaptic plasticity, and cortical architecture, while explicitly mapping each citation to the exact Python files where its principles are implemented.
 ## smoke_test.py